Need some free Android games without ads and no in-app purchases?

 The game also features an in-game radio that will broadcast the current state of affairs and let you know about the latest events to help with your next judgments.
 This is an innovative, clever game that should keep many players interested.

 GameStart Pixel Battle is an action platformer game with basic but effective graphics.
 It might remind some of the side-scrolling games popularized in the 80s and 90s, and you’ll star as Alyse who is trying to find out who has been spoiling and sabotaging games.
 Alyse’s challenge is to fight the enemy and progress to unlock new stages, all the while gathering stars and trying to achieve high scores.

 The stars can be used to unlock more characters with special abilities and this switches up the gameplay even more.
 A nice touch here is the in-game cameos of other game franchises and personalities that you might spot along the way, and you can also challenge friends and share your scores.

 The 2048 puzzle game has a minimalistic look and features endless mode play.
 It’s fairly basic but a nice diversion when you want to wind down, and the idea behind it is to swipe to move blocks and ultimately achieve the magical 2048 number when they are combined.
-The game features one-step undo and plays smoothly and effectively.
+The game features a one-step undo and plays smoothly and effectively.

-Our choices of the best ad free games without any in-app purchases cover an assortment of genres, most of which are aimed at adults.
+Our choices of the best ad-free games without any in-app purchases cover an assortment of genres, most of which are aimed at adults.
 However, some of these are suitable for children to play too.
 If you’re a parent you may have already learned about the pitfalls of children playing games with in-app purchases, so these will give you peace of mind.

-Even though some of the games on our list are not as elaborate as many paid-for games, we found all of the above to be absorbing and engaging options providing many hours of challenging entertainment and fun.
+Even though some of the free android games on our list are not as elaborate as many paid-for games, we found all of the above to be absorbing and engaging options providing many hours of challenging entertainment and fun.
 We hope you enjoy playing them too and you’re welcome to send comments to let us know.